 - Boards are cracked, split, or lifting from the subfloor.

-Repairs ensure your final results—whether recoating or refinishing—look seamless and last longer.
+Repairs ensure your final results, whether recoating or refinishing; repairs ensure your home’s floors look seamless and last longer.

 Florida adds extra pressure on hardwood floors because of its environment.
 Some of the biggest threats to your home’s flooring are the high levels of humidity that cause swelling, cupping, or board movement.
 Sand and grit from beaches scratch the finish over time, and direct sunlight fades or yellows darker stains.
 Additionally, tropical storms and leaks can leave watermarks or buckling.